 2 uses oil

 We must distinguish 2 kinds of uses of petroleum.
-The use in the form of energy, we speak of energy petroleum and that in the form, more noble, of raw material intended to manufacture a product, we speak of process petroleum.
+The use in the form of energy, we speak of energetic petroleum and that in the form, more noble, of raw material intended to manufacture a product, we speak of process petroleum.

 Energy oil represents about 85% of the mass of oil consumed.